 We had lived in our home for about a year before it flooded.
 It had rained heavily all day and suddenly, the garden had a few inches of water in it, which rapidly became two feet.
 It crept towards the front door.
 When Dad had heard about the flooding from the neighbours, he had built a waist-high cement wall and a wooden door to slot in place when it rained.
 He was hopeful that this would keep the water out of the house – it didn’t.

 Long before then the residents including us had just moved out and left behind their dreams and investment.
 It took another 7 years before they were bulldozed and grassed over.
-The local council did then, once officially condemned, pay residents a nominal fee but nothing like the money put into our homes.
+Once officially condemned, the local council paid residents a nominal fee but nothing like the money put into our homes.

 I have to admit that when I went back to England one year and visited the park, it was a shock to see the houses gone and an empty spot grassed over.
 It did make me sad and although the victims of the recent Hurricanes had a far, far worse time of it than we ever did, I do know exactly what they went through afterwards…..